nipunmehar/VHDL/README.md

 I am Nipun Mehar, Bachelor of Technology in Electronics and Communications Engineering (2016-2020) from Indian Institute of Information Technology, Nagpur.

-This repository has the VHDL Codes for the course of Hardware Description Languages (ECE 303).
+This repository has the VHDL Codes for the course of Hardware Description Languages (ECL 303).

 ## Requirements
 XILINX ISE